Embarking on a journey with your partner is an adventure filled with shared discoveries and cherished memories.

 Taking photos of ourselves can sometimes be challenging, as Lars and I often find ourselves more absorbed in capturing the breathtaking scenery and wildlife.

-However, we value the few pictures we do take of us together, reminding us of our amazing experiences.
+However, we value the few pictures we take of us together, reminding us of our amazing experiences.

 We’re still trying to get better at this!